Menu

 As families, remember that you and your children need lots of down time and getting outside together is a tonic for the wellbeing of all.
 A walk in the park, throwing or kicking a ball, a family bike ride can all help to put a smile back on our faces.
 If you have a pet, have fun playing with it.
 If the weather is challenging, try an indoor physical workout which will get your heartbeat up or dust off a board game and re-kindle the shared pleasure of playing games together.
 Also, sharing a book is one of the best ways to help your child on their lifelong learning journey.

-I hope you all enjoy a happy and peaceful weekend with your loved ones.
+Enjoy a well-deserved Bank Holiday weekend with your loved ones.

 Kind regards,